Tips & Tools

 What does your prospective audience already know?
 This will help you to determine what type of event you want to do, and what you want to present to them.

-Consider time availability, season of the year, calendar events (such as holidays).
-Most of the events being a retreat, or a workshop can be 1 day-1 weekend, or several days/nights to 1 week, and lastly 1-month.
+Consider time availability, the season of the year, and calendar events (such as holidays).
+Most of the events being a retreat, or a workshop can be 1 day-1 weekend or several days/nights to 1 week, and lastly 1-month.
 It is important that your goals for the event match the time availability you are wanting to promote, and book.
-You should try and design a mock schedule before you choose the number of days needed to see if everything you want to cover.
+You should try and design a mock schedule before you choose the number of days needed to see everything you want to cover.
 Allot enough time, to cover your agenda.
 Rehearse your agenda and time it to be certain.
 You will seldom be 100% accurate, but it is a benchmark to see what to expect.

 Vary activities.
 More than two hours of talking can send people out the door screaming.
 When planning a getaway, make time for fun too.
 All work and no play are not what people sign up for when they invest in the expenses to get-a-way.

 Start looking at venues and locations.